DanielVandH/ProfileLikelihood.jl/README.md

 ## Propagating uncertainty: Prediction intervals

 The confidence intervals obtained from profiling can be used to obtain approximate prediction intervals via *profile-wise profile likelihoods*, as defined e.g. in [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367), for a prediction function $\boldsymbol q(\boldsymbol\theta)$.
 These intervals can be based on varying a single parameter, or by taking the union of individual prediction intervals.
 The main function for this is `get_prediction_intervals`.
 Rather than explain in full detail here, please refer to the second example below (the logistic ODE example), where we reproduce the first case study of [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367).

+The interface we use in `get_prediction_intervals` is not too refined currently, and is most subject to change.
+It works for now, but I will probably make it be more generally about predictions of vector quantities, assuming a function that returns a tuple of quantities, rather than having to deal with the case of scalar vs vector vs whatever else quantities.
+Ideally the interface should more easily support multithreading, and the code is not the cleanest to read either.
+Suggestions for this interface are especially welcome.

 # Examples